nginxinc/nginx-amplify-doc/amplify-guide.md

   * Periodic NGINX configuration syntax checking with "nginx -t"
   * Analyzing SSL certs

-Per-system settings are accessible via the "Settings" icon that can be found for a particular system in the [**Inventory**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#inventory).
+Per-system settings are accessible via the "Settings" icon that can be found for a particular NGINX one the [**Analyzer**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#Analyzer) page.
 Per-system settings override the global settings.
-If you generally prefer to monitor your NGINX configurations on all but some specific systems, you can uncheck the corresponding settings in the per-system settings menu.
+If you generally prefer to monitor your NGINX configurations on all but some specific systems, you can uncheck the corresponding settings.

 In the **Emails** section you will find the information about the emails currently registered with your account, and whether they are verified or not.
 The alert notifications are only sent to verified emails.

 Last but not least, inside the **Users** section you will see the list of the user logins that are associated with this particular account.
 If you are the admin user, you can also invite your team members to the account.

+XXXX ROLES ROLES ROLES XXXXX

 <!-- /section:4 -->